akfiveseven/tmux-config/README.md

 # tmux-config

-To use this configuration, download the tmux.conf file, rename it to .tmux.conf, and place it in your $HOME directory (`~/.tmux.conf` on MacOS and Linux)
+To use this configuration, create a file in your $HOME directory called `.tmux.conf`, and paste the configuration from the tmux.conf file in this repository.